The Australian Property Market Moves in Cycles

 • Hype-driven investing is late-cycle behaviour

-“As can be seen from the data and research above, Brisbane offers an excellent investment opportunity to take advantage of the forthcoming upturn and enjoy a great long-term investment.
-According to the long-term trendline, Brisbane apartments are currently well below trend, which may present an excellent long-term opportunity.”
+“As can be seen from the data and research, Brisbane offers an excellent investment opportunity to take advantage of the forthcoming upturn and enjoy a great long-term investment.
+Brisbane apartments are currently well below trend, which may present an excellent long-term opportunity.”

 In hindsight, no one could have predicted just how powerful that upswing would be.